puppetlabs/puppetdb/documentation/load_testing_tool.markdown

 * On the agent, in the `config.ini` file set the port to the puppetdb port for http traffic (defaults to 8080)

-Once these steps have been completed you should be able to run the benchmark tool on the agent using the `java -cp ...` command described above.
+After these steps have been completed you should be able to run the benchmark tool on the agent using the `java -cp ...` command described above.

 ### Arguments accepted by the benchmark command